Mining Seasonal Temporal Patterns in Time Series: Related work

-Another research direction in this area concerns periodic association rules \cite{tanbeer2009discovering, uday2010towards, kiran2015discovering, amphawan2009mining, periodic_fournier2022tspin, periodic_kiran2020discovering, periodic_kiran2019discovering}.
+Another research direction in this area concerns periodic association rules \cite{tanbeer2009discovering, uday2010towards, kiran2015discovering, amphawan2009mining, cappiello2015co, ho2015data, barkat2014open, ho2019amic, ho2016adaptive, ho2016characterizing, gribaudo2014analysis, ho2019efficient, ho2017improving, ho2021efficient, ho2021efficientvldb, ho2022unified, ho2020efficientfull, ho2017towards, ho2019amicfull, ho2013activity, ho2020efficienttimedelay, periodic_fournier2022tspin, periodic_kiran2020discovering, periodic_kiran2019discovering, javed2021hova}.
 Such techniques can identify seasonal associations between itemsets, for example, market-basket analysis to reveal the seasonal occurrence of the association \{Glove $\Rightarrow$ Winter Hat\} during the winter season.
 To mine such seasonal itemset patterns in transactional databases, Tanbeer et al. in \cite{tanbeer2009discovering} proposed the PFP-growth algorithm using \textit{minSup} and \textit{maxPer} as seasonality measures.
 In their method, a tree structure called PF-tree is used as a compact representation of periodic frequent itemsets, with \textit{maxPer} imposing the periodic constraint, and \textit{minSup} imposing the frequency constraint on the pattern occurrences.
 Although PFP-growth can capture seasonality characteristic through the \textit{maxPer} measure, the use of \textit{minSup} means that it cannot identify rare seasonal patterns.
-Follow-up work such as \cite{amphawan2009mining, uday2010towards} improves different aspects of PFP-growth, for example, Amphawan et al. \cite{amphawan2009mining} propose \textit{period summary} to approximate the pattern periodicity to reduce the memory cost, Uday et al. \cite{uday2010towards} propose the concept of \textit{item-specific support} to address the rare pattern problem.
+Follow-up work such as \cite{amphawan2009mining, uday2010towards} improves different aspects of PFP-growth, for example, Amphawan et al. \cite{amphawan2009mining} propose \textit{period summary} to approximate the pattern periodicity to reduce the memory cost, Uday et al. \cite{uday2010towards} use the concept of \textit{item-specific support} to address the rare pattern problem.
+Recently, Javed et al. \cite{javed2021hova} propose hashed occurrence vectors and Apriori-based approach to speed up periodic itemsets mining.